 Clostridium Botulinum will thrive at a pH level above 4.6 and these toxins have proven to be deadly even in cooked foods.
 Keeping the pH level below this is crucial but it will not kill any preformed toxins states the WHO, the World Health Organization not the 60’s British rock group.
 This is why the proper sanitization of bottles is important before bottling.

 What does pH level mean?

-How can I lower the PH level of hot sauce?
+How can I lower the pH level of hot sauce?

-Add citric juices or vinegar to lowering the pH of a hot sauce to make it more acidic.
+Add citric juices or vinegar to lower the pH of a hot sauce to make it more acidic.
 Certain types of vinegar could have different levels of acidity but generally they will produce enough acid to bring the pH down to about 3.4.

 Is hot sauce acidic?

 Hot sauce is considered acidic if it has a pH level between 0 and 7 or ideally around 3.4 pH.
 A fermented hot sauce will have about the same pH level of a vinegar based hot sauce without the addition of vinegar.
 The fermentation process of a hot sauce will give it more acid than the peppers themselves, but this sauce will also have to be refrigerated.
 Read more on Understanding The Fermentation Process of a Hot Sauce.